Twist, Arkansas

 Twist was mentioned in the B.B.
 King song "Lucille" as the location of a club where he once played.
 It was at this club in Twist where two men started a fight over a woman named Lucille which set the place on fire.
-Because of this incident, King named his famous guitar Lucille.
+Because of this incident, King named his guitar Lucille.

 The blues musician Little Mack Simmons (1933–2000) was born in Twist.